 How to Place Tissue Paper in a Gift Bag and Make It Look Good

-Many people are choosing gift bags over the traditional and more time consuming wrapping paper alternative.
-These days we are all in such a hurry the gift bag is a quick and easy method for "wrapping" your gift.
-However, many are at a loss at what exactly to do with the tissue paper.
-Everyone knows it goes in the bag, but just how do those boutiques and fancy department stores make their gift bags look so picture perfect?
+Many people are choosing gift bags over the traditional and more time-consuming wrapping-paper alternative.
+These days, we are all in such a hurry, and the gift bag is a quick and easy method for "wrapping" your gift.
+However, many are at a loss about what exactly to do with the tissue paper.
+Everyone knows it goes in the bag, but just how do those boutiques and fancy department stores make their gift bags look so picture-perfect?

-This article will illustrate how to use two methods for achieving a professional look when preparing your gift bag.
-Covered, are what this author terms the "fan method" and the "wrist flick method as well.
-The fan method (shown to the right) takes slightly longer, but each method only takes a minute or so once you practice it a few times.
+This article will illustrate two methods for achieving a professional look when preparing your gift bag.
+The techniques covered are what this author terms the "fan method" and the "wrist flick method."
+The fan method (shown above) takes slightly longer, but each method only takes a minute or so once you practice it a few times.
 Both are beautiful and look different—be sure to scroll down and view the finished look for the wrist flick method as well.

 - Gather the paper together in the middle so that you are able to hold it in your non-dominant hand.